1 month 1 week ago

 Jack R. Gates

-The National Law Enforcement Officers Memorial Fund on November 19 Sergeant James Shields of the North Port (Florida) Police Department as the Officer of the Month for October 2025.
-Sergeant […]
+The National Law Enforcement Officers Memorial Fund on December 18 announced Police Officers Ankit Gupta, Wilmer Guerrero and Shuaibul Amine of the New York City Police Department as the Officers of the Month for November 2025. […]

 National Law Enforcement Officers Memorial Fund